MonisolaOye/HR-Attrition/README.md

 Entry-level employees faced the highest turnover, while senior-level employees showed the lowest attrition.

-Those with low environmental satisfaction were more likely to leave the organization.
+Employees with low environmental satisfaction were more likely to leave, emphasizing the importance of a positive and supportive workplace culture.

 Employees holding a Bachelor’s degree had the highest attrition count (99 employees).